-Intersection of the newly constructed house on the Albany road in Deerfield.
+I mmediately after the wedding, the bride and groom moved into the first floor of the newly constructed house on the Albany road in Deerfield.
 "We lived for some time without any other in the family," wrote Justin, adding that their first winter together was "extremely severe and a vast quantity of snow lay on the ground."